-The matrix below will help you expand your capacity for screening social determinants of health.
-Based on your answers from the ACS Health System Organizational Self-Assessment, below are 'next steps' within each domain.
-Any domains where you reported a '4' are deemed to be strong and do not require next steps.
-Review how you answered on the ACS self-assessment and identify the appropriate next steps by completing the following matrix.
-You can find your answers on previous pages 6-10.
+The matrix below will help you identify next steps to expand your capacity for screening patients for social determinants of health.
+Based on your answers to the assessment, below are 'next steps' within each category.
+Any categories where you reported a '4' are deemed to be strong and do not require next steps.
+Review how you answered on the ACS SDOH Health System Assessment and identify the appropriate next steps by completing the following matrix.
+You can find your answers on previous pages 6-9.